 NIDA Study: According to the US National Institute on Drug Abuse, rehabilitation programs of at least 90 days or longer are needed to give an addicted person enough time to recover.

 Always an Addict?
 Some philosophies of addiction treatment rehabs believe that an addict will always be an addict and must receive continuing treatment or attend meetings for years or forever.
-The Narconon addiction treatment drug rehab has developed an effective drug rehab program that can be completed in three to five months by most people.
+The Narconon addiction treatment drug rehab has developed an effective drug rehab program that can be completed in an average of three to four months.
 There are no substitute drugs used as treatment, there are no co-existing mental conditions diagnosed.
 A graduate of Narconon is not expected to attend meetings for years afterwards.
-Yet this program has a 70% success rate.
+Yet this program has a 70% success rate of those remaining drug-free after returning home.
 But if you ask most rehab facilities how many people stay sober after they go home, they will state a success rate of 16 to 20%.

 How can this program differ so much from other programs and yet be more effective?

-The Narconon program is based on a unique technology developed by L. Ron Hubbard, American educator and philosopher.
-This technology of learning, understanding and living was discovered by a heroin-addicted prison inmate, William Benitez, who used a thorough study of this information to overcome his own addiction.
-Once he was released, he opened the first Narconon rehab center to help many more addicted people recover.
+The Narconon program is based on the unique methods developed by L. Ron Hubbard, American author and humanitarian.
+These methods of learning, understanding and living was discovered by a heroin-addicted prison inmate, William Benitez, who used a thorough study of this information to overcome his own addiction.
+Once he was released, he worked with others to open the first Narconon rehab center to help many more addicted people recover.

 The Sauna Detox Step: One of the principles of this technology is that drug residues become stored in the fatty tissues of the body and tend to not be eliminated unless the body is given the right support.
 The Narconon New Life Detoxification Program, a phase of the Narconon drug rehab program, guides each recovering addict through the moderate exercise, time in a low-heat sauna and generous doses of nutritional supplements that causes this elimination to take place.
 As the toxic residues are flushed, the recovering person becomes brighter and his cravings reduce.